coderarjob/signal.echo/README.md

 along with firmware in this repo.

 **Caution**: The master branch contains changes for the upcoming version and may not always be stable.
-Use one of the released versions if you intend to manufacture.
-See Releases.
+Use one of the [released](https://github.com/coderarjob/signal.echo/releases) versions if you intend to manufacture.
+See [LICENCE](./LICENSE) for terms under which this project is released and developed.

 ### Screenshots